Juppi88/backup-util/README.md

 This is a collection of Bash scripts to help with backing up data to a folder on the local system.
 The backup files should then be copied onto a remote system by using e.g. `scp`.

+These scripts should always be run as the root user as they require read access to the folders to be backed up.

 ## Configuration

 The repository contains a sample configuration in _cfg/SAMPLE_.
 Copy the files in _cfg/SAMPLE_ into _cfg/_ and edit them for your purposes.